ycparak/pkms/content/the-flywheel-effect-of-protesting-and-rioting.md

 ---
 Is violence a separate entity which can be disassociated from a protest?
 Or are violent and non-violent actors co-mingled in a way that cannot be separated?

 - A nonviolent protest provides the cover for those who loot and vandalise.
 At the same time, violent actions put an emphasis on the protests, which gives attention and a sense of urgency to end them quicker.
-And we know that <inter-link href="attention-is-the-best-asset-today" space-after="false"></inter-link>.
+  - <inter-link href="attention-is-the-best-asset-today"></inter-link>
 - Inspired by the fervour and growing movement, more protestors join in.
 This provides further cover for more looters and vandals.
   - <inter-link href="be-wary-of-the-late-majority-and-laggards"></inter-link>.
-- In essence, a sufficiently large protest will have a <inter-link href="flywheel-effect"></inter-link>, created in part, because of bad actors.
+- In essence, a sufficiently large protest will have a flywheel effect, created in part, because of bad actors.